sasamil/WMS-TMS-Maker/README.md

 Similar to GeoWebCache, this program creates tile cache from an existing wms-source.
-Moreover, it creates valid OSGeo TMS and OGC WMS services upon it.
+Moreover, it generates valid OSGeo TMS and OGC WMS services upon it.
 After all, after executing it, there will be some HTML sample files, containing verious web-mapping JavaScript code (OpenLayers 2 and 3, ESRI JavaScript API).
-My intension was to illustrate how simple is to use these services.
+My intension was to illustrate, by samples, how simple is to use the resulting services.

 Initially, I intended to make a raw C program, for this purpose.
 However, the problematics itself has drawn me towards C++, boost, templates, metaprogrammings...
 The version presented here is without threads and cache-update options.
 I hope it will be usefull, anyway.